jmao2014/teaching/_sources/astroph/obsuniv.rst.txt

 Accordingly, astronomers often need to probe the same target with different telescopes that cover a wide range of the electromagnetic spectrum.
-For the PH450 project, we only focus on the X-ray Universe observed with ESA's `XMM-Newton space observatory <https://www.cosmos.esa.int/web/xmm-newton>`_.
+For the PH450 project, we focus on the X-ray Universe observed with ESA's `XMM-Newton space observatory <https://www.cosmos.esa.int/web/xmm-newton>`_.

 .. figure:: esa_fleet.jpg